TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 # Containment
 Incident Responders shall attempt to contain systems, software, and adversaries in an effort to limit the overall scope of incidents.
 Courses of action related to containment focus on the immediate protection of information systems and data from further damage while analysis continues and/or deepens.
 A more complete response may be taken after thorough analysis is performed.
+Regardless of actions taken during containment, necessary points of contact and managers must be aware of and approving of all containment actions before they are executed.

 The primary objectives of containment include:
 - Preventing an incident from causing further impact on confidentiality, integrity, and availability.